 What Is a Passively Managed Fund?

-Most passively-managed funds share two advantages over actively-managed funds.
-Typically passively managed funds have lower expense ratios and lower capital gains distributions.
-Therefore passively managed funds also will typically provide more tax-efficiency, which is to say they will often generate less taxes for the investor than their actively-managed counterparts.
+Most passively managed funds share two advantages over actively managed funds.
+Typically, passively managed funds have lower expense ratios and lower capital gains distributions.
+This translates into more tax-efficiency for the investor over their actively managed counterparts.

 Types of Passively Managed Funds

 Here are the types of passively managed funds:

 These are the purest form of passively managed funds because they follow a specific index and are not actively managed.
 An index fund that attempts to mimic the returns of the S&P 500 will hold the stocks (or most of the stocks) within the S&P 500.